+Timeframe

-Timeframe-The Ph.D dissertation must be accepted by the student's research committee and a copy must be submitted to the University Graduate School within seven years of passing the Qualifying Examination.
-Failure to do so will result in termination of Ph.D candidacy.
+The Ph.D. dissertation must be accepted by the student's research committee and a copy must be submitted to the University Graduate School within seven years of passing the Qualifying Examination.
+Failure to do so will result in termination of Ph.D. candidacy.
 Reinstatement of candidacy is possible and involves obtaining permission of the department chairperson, fulfilling any reinstatement requirements from the Department, passing the Qualifying Examination again, and then requesting reinstatement from the Dean.
 Once reinstated, the degree must be completed within three years.

-Ph.D Commencement Participation Application -
+Ph.D.
+Commencement Participation Application

-Paperwork must be filled out in advance to attend the commencement ceremony.
-To attend the December commencement, forms must be filled out in mid-September; for the May commencement, forms must be completed in mid-February.
-Further information can be found at the Indiana University Ceremonies website http://www.indiana.edu/~ceremony/.
-Further information can be obtained from the Graduate Office in Geology 127.
+Paperwork must be completed in advance to attend the commencement ceremony.
+To attend the December commencement, forms must be completed in mid-September; for the May commencement, forms must be completed in mid-February.
+Further information can be found at the Indiana University Ceremonies website http://universityevents.iu.edu/.
+Further information can be obtained from the Graduate Services Office in Geology 107.